 What materials can industrial shredders process?

-Industrial shredders can process metals, plastics, rubber, wood, paper, textiles, and mixed industrial waste, depending on machine design.
+They can process metals, plastics, rubber, wood, textiles, and mixed industrial waste.

-Shredding reduces material size, making sorting, separation, and material recovery more effective and consistent.
+It reduces material size, making sorting and recovery more efficient.

-Output size depends on blade configuration, screen size, shaft speed, and machine type.
+Output depends on blade configuration, screen size, and machine type.

 Conclusion